CarlosNaranjoMx/docs/coursera/glosary.md

 - Archival
 - Deletion

+Data cycle:
+  - Plan: Decide what kind of data is needed, how it will be managed, and who will be responsible for it.
+  - Capture: Collect or bring in data from a variety of different sources.
+  - Manage: Care for and maintain the data.
+This includes determining how and where it is stored and the tools used to do so.
+  - Analyze: Use the data to solve problems, make decisions, and support business goals.
+  - Archive: Keep relevant data stored for long-term and future reference.
+  - Destroy: Remove data from storage and delete any shared copies of the data.

 Data analyst: Someone who collects, transforms, and organizes data in order to draw conclusions, make predictions, and drive informed decision-making

 Data analytics: The science of data